goschtl/zope/Zope3/trunk/src/scheduler/README.txt

   >>> mytask = MyTask(callable, ('arg1', 'arg2'), {'kw1': 1, 'kw2': 2})

-As you can see, you only need to implement the ``computeDelayToNextCall()`` method that used by the rescheduling mechism to determine the next time of execution.
+As you can see, you only need to implement the ``computeDelayToNextCall()`` method that is used by the rescheduling mechanism to determine the next time of execution.
 It is up to the developer to compute the delay, which is specified in seconds.
 Based on the system you are running on, a float for the delay allows you to specify sub-second intervals.

 So, now we have a task, but it has not been started: